redrobotsl/discord-sl-chat-relay/README.md

 ## Credits

-- CasperTech for their implementation of the OMV Protocol and Client in Node. https://github.com/CasperTech/node-metaverse
+- CasperTech for their implementation of the SL Client in Node.js https://github.com/CasperTech/node-metaverse
-- The Creators of the Guidebot Discord Bot.